Chemo-Dynamically Tagged Groups of CEMP Stars in the Halo of the Milky Way. I. Untangling the Origins of CEMP-$s$ and

-A compilation of CEMP stars with abundance analyses based on high-resolution spectroscopy was published by \citet{Yoon_2016}, and it serves as a basis for this work.
-We also include CEMP surveys with similar analyses -- \citet{Sakari_2018}, \citet{Hansen_2018}, \citet{Ezzeddine_2020}, \citet{Holmbeck_2020}, \citet{Rasmussen_2020}, \citet{Zepeda_2022}, Pristine \citep{Lucchesi_2022}, and GALAH \citep{Buder_2021}.
+Note that we have chosen to exclusively adopt reported abundances based on the local thermodynamical equilibrium (LTE) assumption.
+Exploration of the effects of the non-LTE assumption, in particular on the abundance estimates for carbon, can and will be undertaken in the future.
+Popa et al. (2022, A\&A, submitted) have outlined an approach for obtaining non-LTE corrections specifically for the CH molecular feature ($G$-band), upon which the great majority of present high-resolution analyses depend for estimates of carbon.
+This is expected to lead to a correction grid covering large ranges of stellar parameters, which will be of general utility.
+Note that Popa et al. specifically caution against the naive {\it combination} of non-LTE corrections with 3D effects, as some have attempted in the past; the 3D corrections are still in their relative infancy, and ideally need to be carried out in conjuction with non-LTE assumptions, not separately.

 The use of large-scale photometric surveys, e.g., J-PLUS \citep{J-PLUS_2019} and S-PLUS \citep{S-PLUS_2019} will be crucial for identification of many additional relatively bright CEMP stars for future high-resolution spectroscopic follow-up. \citet{Whitten_2019} and \citet{Whitten_2021} have already explored methodology for extracting estimates of [Fe/H] and [C/Fe] from the narrow- and broad-band photometry that they provide.
 Yang et al. (in preparation) is in the process of extending the elemental-abundance information in these surveys to encompass estimates not only for [Fe/H] and [C/Fe], but for [N/Fe], [Mg/Fe], and [Ca/Fe] as well.